Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 (4) Other considerations determined by the Department.

-Cross References This section cited in 25 Pa.
+This section cited in 25 Pa.
 Code § 245.422 (relating to upgrading of existing underground storage tank systems); 25 Pa.
-Code § 245.432 (relating to operation and maintenance including corrosion protection); 25 Pa.
-Code § 245.441 (relating to general requirements for underground storage tank systems); and 25 Pa.
-Code § 245.451 (relating to temporary closure).
+Code § 245.432 (relating to operation and maintenance including corrosion protection); and 25 Pa.
+Code § 245.441 (relating to general requirements for underground storage tank systems).

 § 245.452.
 Permanent closure and changes-in-service.

-(b) To permanently close a tank, owners and operators shall ensure that the tank is empty and clean in accordance with a Nationally recognized code of practice such as API 2015 by removing the liquids and accumulated sludges.
-Tanks taken out of service permanently shall also be either removed from the ground or filled with a nonshrinking, inert solid material.
+(b) To permanently close a tank, owners and operators shall ensure that the tank is empty and clean in accordance with a Nationally recognized code of practice by removing the liquids and accumulated sludges.
+Tanks being permanently closed shall also be either removed from the ground or filled with a nonshrinking, inert solid material.

-(c) Replacement of the underground piping connected to a storage tank shall be considered a permanent closure of that part of the underground storage tank system.
-The requirements applicable to permanent closure of an underground storage tank system also apply to the permanent closure of system piping.
+(c) Replacement, removal or closure-in-place of underground product piping or remote fill lines connected to a storage tank shall be considered a permanent closure of that part of the underground storage tank system.
+A major modification to the dispenser involving excavation beneath the dispenser and removal of the dispenser shall also be considered permanent closure of that part of the tank system.
+The requirements applicable to permanent closure of an underground storage tank system also apply to the permanent closure of system piping, remote fill lines, and dispensers.

-(d) Before a change-in-service, owners and operators shall ensure that the tank is empty and clean in accordance with a Nationally recognized code of practice such as API 2015 by removing the liquid and accumulated sludge, and conduct a site assessment in accordance with § 245.453.
+(d) Before a change-in-service, owners and operators shall ensure that the tank is empty and clean in accordance with a Nationally recognized code of practice by removing the liquid and accumulated sludge, and conduct a site assessment in accordance with § 245.453.

 (f) A properly completed closure report is required to permanently close a site, including a change-in-service.
 A copy of the completed closure report shall be submitted to the Department when requested.